ImageMagick/Usage-Markdown/convolve/index.md

 These kernel are basically calculated using a '`LoG`' kernel but scaled so as to use discrete integer values in a small kernal array.
 This allow you to use generated dedicated fast image filters that only use integer maths to process the image data.
-However ImageMagick is a more generalized image processor and as such does not provide such a ultra fast dedicated filter.
+However ImageMagick is a more generalized image processor and as such does not provide such an ultra fast dedicated filter.
 Still people like them as they are simpler to understand.

 None of the kernels provided here are rotatable, and most are 'anisotropic', meaning they are not perfectly circular, especially in diagonal directions.